Navajo Nation: Economy

 Self-employed Navajo workers and Navajo entrepreneurs are often involved in the grey economy.
 For instance, artisans staff roadside shops and cater to American and international tourists, travelers passing through Navajo Nation, and to the Navajo people themselves.
 Other Navajo workers find employment in the nearby cities and towns of Page, Arizona; Flagstaff, Arizona; Farmington, New Mexico; Gallup, New Mexico; Cortez, Colorado; and other towns along the I-40 corridor.
 Commute times vary for these workers.
 Because of the remoteness of some Navajo communities, they can last up to several hours.
-Economic push-pull factors have led a sizeable portion of the workforce to temporarily or permanently relocate to these border towns or to large metropolitan areas further away, such as Phoenix, Arizona; Albuquerque, New Mexico; Los Angeles, California; Chicago, Illinois; Denver, Colorado; and Salt Lake City, Utah.
-With nearly half of all Navajo tribal members living off the reservation, it is more difficult for the tribe to build social capital there and to draw from those people's talents.
+Economic push-pull factors have led a sizable portion of the workforce to temporarily or permanently relocate to these border towns or to large metropolitan areas further away, such as Phoenix, Arizona; Albuquerque, New Mexico; Los Angeles, California; Chicago, Illinois; Denver, Colorado; and Salt Lake City, Utah.

-Navajo college students and graduates studying at universities in cities and towns outside the reservation may elect to stay there rather than relocate to the Navajo Nation because of the relative abundance of employment opportunities, connections with other classmates, and higher quality of life.
+Navajo college students and graduates studying at universities in cities and towns outside the reservation may elect to stay there rather than return to the Navajo Nation because of the relative abundance of employment opportunities, connections with other classmates, and higher quality of life.
 This phenomenon contributes to human capital flight or "the brain drain", where highly skilled or highly educated individuals are attracted or pushed to a location with different or more economic opportunities.
 They are not incorporated into the community and local economy of origin.

 The tribe has grown peaches (Prunus persica) since the 1700s.
 In the late 1800s the Bureau of Indian Affairs began to discourage traditional methods of peach growing.
 Wytsalucy (2019) genotyped some of the trees and distinguished them from those grown elsewhere.
 Wytsalucy's analysis illuminates the different course that Navajo breeding of peach has taken from peach breeding elsewhere.

 Natural resources

 Mining – especially of coal and uranium – provided significant income to both the Navajo Nation and individual Navajos in the second half of the 20th century.
 Many of these mines have closed.
-But in the early 21st century, mining still provides significant revenues to the tribe in terms of leases (51% of all tribal income in 2003).
+However, in the early 21st century, mining still provides significant revenues to the tribe in terms of leases (51% of all tribal income in 2003).
 Navajos are among the 1,000 people employed in mining.